 Five years ago, sixteen-year-old Lola gave up trying to fit in after her best-friend, Chase, told the world she talked to an imaginary friend.
 She tried to explain the fairy was real, but everyone called her crazy.
-Now, Chase wants to be her friend again.

 But forgiving isn’t easy, and no way does she trust him.
 Even if he has changed.

 When her Mom suffers complications giving birth and the fairy disappears, Lola desperately needs to confide in someone, but can she open up and risk possible humiliation?
 Can she risk losing Chase again?

 This small book was a labor of love.
 I first wrote it as a short story back in high school and placed third in a county wide writing competition.
 Not because my writing was stellar.
 The message talks about the value found in all people no matter who we are or where we come from.
 No matter our mental state or developmental level, we are equal, special, and created with purpose.
 That’s why I went on to become a Social Worker—so I’d have the opportunity to show people the how and why of what makes them significant to this world.